[Gemini × Google Sites] I Made a Web Page for Hands-on Materials with Gemini Even Though I Don't Know HTML!

 1: Introduction

-First, let me outline the workshop overview.
+First, let me outline the hands-on session I conducted.

 • Purpose: Introduce AI usage methods and promote AI utilization in daily work